Guano: Bat guano

 The feces of insectivorous bats consists of fine particles of insect exoskeleton, which are largely composed of chitin.
 Elements found in large concentrations include nitrogen, phosphorus, potassium and trace elements needed for plant growth.
 Bat guano is slightly alkaline with an average pH of 7.25.
 "The pH of the bat guano varies not only with age and storage conditions but also with the diet of bats": frugivorous bats have neutral to alkaline guano; insectivorous bats have acid guano.

 Bat guano under a microscope reveals tiny particles of insect exoskeletons, which are mostly chitin.

-Chitin from insect exoskeletons is an essential compound needed by soil fungi to grow and expand.
-Chitin is a major component of fungal cell wall membranes.
-The growth of beneficial fungi adds to soil fertility.

-Bat guano composition varies between species with different diets.
-Insectivorous bats are the only species that congregate in large enough numbers to produce sufficient guano for sustainable harvesting.

 History of human use

 Chincha Islands where guano was found in abundance.
 Mining was done on site and ships transported it to Europe.

 Bird guano

-American Indians
+Indigenous use

 The word "guano" originates from the Andean language Quechua, in which it refers to any form of dung used as an agricultural fertiliser.
-Archaeological evidence suggests that Andean people collected seabird guano from small islands and points off the desert coast of Peru for use as a soil amendment for well over 1,500 years, and perhaps as long as 5,000 years.
+Archaeological evidence suggests that Andean people collected seabird guano from small islands and points off the desert coast of Peru for use as a soil amendment and perhaps as long as 5,000 years.
 Spanish colonial documents suggest that the rulers of the Inca Empire greatly valued guano, restricted access to it, and punished any disturbance of the birds with death.
 The guanay cormorant is historically the most abundant and important producer of guano.
 Other important guano-producing bird species off the coast of Peru are the Peruvian pelican and the Peruvian booby.